sascha-eisenmann/sascha-eisenmann/src/data/projects/en/aufbau-einer-zentralen-logging-infrastruktur.md

 ---
 role: DevOps Engineer
-title: Aufbau einer zentralen Logging Infrastruktur
+title: Setting up a central logging infrastructure
-sector: Krankenversicherung
+sector: Health insurance
 from: 2017-06-01
 to: 2018-12-31
 tasks:
-  - Auswahl der eingesetzten Technologien und Architektur
+  - Selection of technologies and architecture
-  - Konfiguration der Infrastruktur (Elasticsearch, Logstash, Kibana, Kafka)
+  - Configuration of the infrastructure (Elasticsearch, Logstash, Kibana, Kafka)
-  - Automatisierung der Infrastruktur Konfiguration
+  - Automation of the infrastructure configuration
-  - Integration der ersten Anwendungen in die neue Platform
+  - Integration of the first applications into the new platform
 tools:
   - Elasticsearch
   - Logstash